NSX Manager is installed as a virtual appliance on any ESXi host in your vCenter environment.

 - Accept the VMware license agreements.

-- Change the virtual disk format to Thick Provision, and select the destination datastore for the virtual machine configuration files and the virtual disks.
+- Select the disk format for the virtual machine virtual disks.

-- Select the port group for the NSX Manager.
+- Select the disk format for the virtual machine virtual disks.

 Open the console of the NSX Manager to track the boot process.